TULiberalArts/English/pages/undergradaute.md

 description: >-
   Major, minor, or earn a certificate in English.
 Explore a concentration in creative writing and contribute to the Hyphen Interdisciplinary Journal.
 Learn more about academic advising, fly in four, tuition and fees, financial aid, and admissions deadlines for Temple University’s College of Liberal Arts.
 keywords: 'BA in English, Minor in English, creative writing, certificate, fly in four, tuition and fees resources'
 # custom variables
-sidebar: true
-sidebar_content: sidebars/undergraduate.html
+sidebar: sidebars/undergraduate.html
 ---
 At the College of Liberal Arts, you can [major](#major-in-english-at-temple), [minor](#minor-in-english) or earn a [certificate](#certificate-in-writing) in English.
 You can even earn an English degree with a [concentration in creative writing](#creative-writing-concentration) and contribute to the [Hyphen Interdisciplinary Journal](#hyphen-interdisciplinary-journal).
 At Temple University, you’ll get the [academic advising and professional development](#academic-advising-and-professional-development) to make sure you [fly in four years](#fly-in-four) and are on track for a career after graduation.
 Still have questions?
 Find out what your [tuition and fees](#tuition-and-fees) would be, learn about your [financial aid](#financial-aid-and-scholarships) options and [admissions deadlines](#temple-admissions-deadlines) and read over our [additional resources](#undergraduate-resources).

 ## Major in English at Temple
 ![Department of English Undergraduates]({{site.baseurl}}/media/resized temple-undergrad-english.jpg){:.responsive-img .img-right}